 Academic Access Program.
-The primary mission of the Academic Access Program (AAP) is to help the underrepresented and other targeted student populations of the College of Business successfully navigate the college's rigorous academic demands.
-To that end, the office manages a number of programs to assist students.
-Some of the programs are:
+The primary mission of the Academic Access Program (AAP) is to help the underrepresented and first generation college student populations of the College of Business successfully navigate the college's rigorous academic demands.
+To that end, the office manages a number of programs to assist students, including these: